grondilu/clifford/README.md

 nothing and generates a product at runtime, every time it encounters a product type it has never seen before.

-To generate a function we simply generate the literal string that defines it in Perl 6 and we `EVAL` it.
+To generate a function, early versions of this module were simply generating the literal string that defines it in Perl 6 and use `EVAL` on it.
+Current version uses Functional programming.

 External links
 --------